djkramnik/ui-annotations/README.md

 This repo also includes a web server for storing annotations in local postgres instance, and a small frontend for viewing them.

 #### TODO
-1. Finish the frontend to view existing saved annotations (Turn this into next.js.
-It is ultimately easier)
+1. Save annotations to cloud postgres db
 2. Remove or add individual annotations from the frontend?
 3. Final label list
 4. Upload json of a given annotation from the frontend to Google